peteroupc/CBOR/README.md

 This implementation also doubles as a reader and writer of JSON, and can convert data from JSON to CBOR and back.

+Finally, this implementation supports arbitrary-precision binary and decimal floating-point numbers and rational numbers with arbitrary-precision components.

 Documentation
 ------------